The Categorical Instrumental Variable Model: Characterization, Partial Identification, and Statistical Inference: Introduction

 The characterization also leads to a sharp falsification test: an observed distribution is compatible with any of the five instrumental variable models that we consider if and only if there is a solution to the set of linear inequalities given by our characterization.

-Further, we show that by solving a convex program, one can construct an interval that contains the upper and lower bound on any linear functional of the joint counterfactual distribution with a (conservative) finite sample coverage guarantee.
-The convex program is formed by supplementing the linear program arising from our characterization with additional constraints relating the observed population distribution to the empirical distribution given by a finite-sample tail bound on the Kullback-Leibler divergence under multinomial sampling \citep{GuoChernoff}.
+Further, we show that by solving a convex program, one can construct an interval that contains the upper and lower bound on any linear functional of the joint counterfactual distribution with a (conservative) finite-sample coverage guarantee. {Falsification is incorporated directly into this confidence-region construction, thereby unifying model assessment and statistical inference within a single procedure.} The convex program is formed by supplementing the linear program arising from our characterization with additional constraints relating the observed population distribution to the empirical distribution given by a finite-sample tail bound on the Kullback--Leibler divergence under multinomial sampling \citep{GuoChernoff}.